 The proper replacement parts, fluids, and lubricants to use are listed in Recommended Fluids and Lubricants on page 7-11 and Normal Maintenance Replacement Parts on page 7-13.
 When your vehicle is serviced, make sure these are used.
 All parts should be replaced and all necessary repairs done before you or anyone else drives the vehicle.
-We recommend the use of genuine GM parts.
+We recommend the use of genuine parts from your dealer/retailer.